dylan-isaac/pydanticai-api-template/MAINTENANCE.md

 3. **Development Workflow**:
    - The container starts without automatically launching the application
+   - The container uses a minimal `tail -f /dev/null` command to stay running
+   - Container health checks verify system health without requiring the API to be running
    - When the container starts, a welcome message shows available commands
    - Developers manually start the server with `start` command or VS Code tasks (Cmd+Shift+B)
    - VS Code tasks provide easy access to common operations